About University of East Anglia

 We pride ourselves on the excellence of our wide range of intellectually stimulating Postgraduate Taught and Research degrees, and aim to offer a supportive environment, with leading academic specialists, and access to exceptional research resources.

 UEA is ranked as a UK top 15 university in the Times/Sunday Times 2018 and Complete University Guide 2018 league tables.

-In the latest Research Excellent Framework (REF) 2014 UEA came 10th in the UK for the quality of its research outputs and 21st overall amongst all mainstream British institutions (2014 Research Excellence Framework).
-The results show that over 82% of our research is rated as ' World-leading' or 'Internationally excellent' (REF 2014), confirming UEA’s position as a premier research institution making a substantial impact on the global challenges facing society.
+UEA is 10th in the UK for quality of research outputs (Times Higher REF 2014 analysis) and over 82% of UEA research rated as 'world-leading' or 'internationally excellent' (Research Excellence Framework (REF) 2014), confirming UEA’s position as a premier research institution making a substantial impact on the global challenges facing society.

 Four Faculties provide research-led teaching with academic rigor in a range of subjects across the Sciences, Arts and Humanities, Social Sciences, and Medicine and Health Sciences.

 Degrees may be offered as full-time and part-time options, and also include professional studies such as teaching, medicine, law and business, as well as a number of short course professional development opportunities.

 Faculty of Science

 Taught: Graduate Diploma, MRes, MSc

 We are proud of the quality of UEA’s scientific research.
 We have a powerful reputation for innovation, excellence and an interdisciplinary approach, collaborating with our affiliated institutes in the Norwich Research Park.
 Schools of study include: